sysbio-curie/Logical_modelling_pipeline/doc/Supplementary table 1 - Performance tests.md

 Mac machine was an Intel Core i5-3427U, CPU @ 1.80 GHz, and 4GB RAM, running MacOS X El Capitan x64.

-Docker container used default allocated memory (1GB).
+Docker container was build to use default allocated memory (1GB).